EC-labs/cec-tutorials/openfaas/README.md

 # Creating a Custom Function

-Openfaas allows you to create functions based on the templtes provided, but you may also create your function based on your own Dockerfile.
+Openfaas allows you to create functions based on the templates provided, but you may also create your function based on your own Dockerfile.
 This requires understanding how openfaas deploys a **function**, based on its design and architecture.
-If you want to deploy your custom function, read through [this](https://docs.openfaas.com/architecture/watchdog/) documentation to better understand how openfaas' request model.
+If you want to deploy your custom function, read through [this](https://docs.openfaas.com/architecture/watchdog/) documentation to better understand openfaas' request model.

 > For further reading into deploying a flask app as a serverless function in
 > openfaas, refer to [this](https://www.openfaas.com/blog/openfaas-flask/)